ringcentral/ringcentral-api-docs/docs/video/index.md

 no_breadcrumb:true

-# Welcome to the RingCentral Video Platform
+# Introduction to the RingCentral Video Platform

 {! docs/video/beta-notice.md !}